-From visiting the Temple of Literature to sitting under the very same tree where Buddha got enlightened, these are just some of the best things to do in Hanoi.
+From visiting the Temple of Literature to sitting under the very same tree where Buddha got enlightened, this is our list of the best things to do in Hanoi, Vietnam.

-The capital of Vietnam is also one of the most ancient capitals in the world.
-The history of Hanoi is rich, devastating and full of legends.
+The capital of Vietnam, Hanoi is also one of the most ancient capitals in the world.
+Its history is rich, devastating and full of legends.

-This French-colonial city is a cultural mix of Eastern and Western influences which are mirrored in the style of many architectural gems in Hanoi.
+This French-colonial city is a cultural mix of Eastern and Western influences that are mirrored in the style of many architectural gems in Hanoi.

-Some of these gems that travelers can discover are remarkably preserved colonial buildings, unique museums, world’s largest mosaic and ancient pagodas.
+Some of these gems that travellers can discover are remarkably preserved colonial buildings, unique museums, the world’s largest mosaic, and ancient pagodas.

 This mystical city is also known for its cuisine, silk, buzzing nightlife as well as cultural diversity.
 Its home to a large community made up of Chinese, French and Russian influences.

 To get away from the chaos of the always-buzzing city life you’re a short drive away to its tranquil countryside where you’ll be surrounded by lush parks, mountains, and traditional villages.

 - Our Guide on the Best Things to Do in Hanoi, Vietnam

 - 1) Go on a Free Walking Tour of the City

 - 3) See the Ancient House and St Joseph’s Cathedral in the Old Quarter.